dowlandaiello/ic-sandbox/README.md

 Type `cargo run --bin toyfp dev` to enter the lambda calculus -> interaction combinator REPL. `(x)(y)` for application, `(\x.x)` for abstraction. **I recommend trying out this command with the `RUST_LOG=trace` environment variable set to demonstrate everything going on under the hood.** Doing so will display a log of the conversion to interaction combinators, all the steps in reduction, all the steps in compilation, and all the steps in decoding.

 Type `cargo run --bin toyfp dev --sk` to enter the SK combinator -> interaction combinator REPL.
-Use S or K for the combinators, respectively and parenthesis for application: `((KS)K) => S`. **I recommend trying out this command with the `RUST_LOG=trace` environment variable set to demonstrate everything going on under the hood.** Doing so will display a log of the conversion to interaction combinators, all the steps in reduction, all the steps in compilation, and all the steps in decoding.
+Use S or K for the combinators, respectively and parenthesis for application: `((KS)K) => S`.

 Type `cargo test` to run tests.
 One which is in-progress will fail in `toyfp`.